neu-pdi/cs2100-public-resources/lecture-notes/l36-AI-coding.md

 ## Common uses for the web interface

-### Learning new syntax (for example, when using a new package)
+- Learning new syntax (for example, when using a new package)

-### Explaining error messages to help debug
+- Explaining error messages to help debug

-### Generating code
+- Generating code

-Generate initial code for a starting point, which you refine there or in an IDE
+  - Generate initial code for a starting point, which you refine there or in an IDE

-### Reviewing code
+- Reviewing code
   - Find bugs we might have missed
   - Think of test cases we didn't consider
   - Make things more efficient / easier to read

-### Translating between languages
+- Translating between programming languages

 ## Common uses for Cursor / Windsurf / Github Copilot IDE plugin